 Those of you who’ve worked with me will know that I’m generally up-beat and have a positive outlook on life.
 So why the negative topic?

-Over the Easter break I had to take a long, hard look at my general day-to-day and at-work habits, following a string of viruses over the Spring Term.
+Over the holidays I had to take a long, hard look at my general day-to-day and at-work habits, following a string of viruses over the last few months.
 I seemed to spend the whole term feeling unwell or having no energy.
 This was compounded by the fact that it was my busiest spring term since I started my business!

 The conclusion I came to was … I’m a workaholic and a perfectionist.
 I think that actually being a perfectionist comes first and results in me being a workaholic!

 Being a perfectionist for me means I have high expectations of myself, which can result in taking a long time to complete a task, as I want it to be ‘right’ before I say it’s done.
 This can also include a lot of procrastination.